Strigoi: Modern writings

 An 1865 article on Transylvanian folklore by Wilhelm Schmidt describes the strigoi as nocturnal creatures that preyed on infants.
 He reports a tradition in which, upon the birth of a child, one tosses a stone behind oneself and exclaims "This into the mouth of the strigoi!"

 In 1909, Franz Hartmann mentioned in his article "An Authenticated Vampire Story", published in The Occult Review, that peasant children from a village in the Carpathian Mountains started to die mysteriously.
 The villagers began to suspect a recently deceased count was a vampire, dwelling in his old fortress.
 Frightened villagers burned the castle to stop the deaths.

 Communist era

 In his book In Search of Dracula, The History of Dracula and Vampires, Radu Florescu mentions an event in 1969 in the city of Căpățâneni, where after the death of an old man, several family members began to die in suspicious circumstances.
 Unearthed, the corpse did not show signs of decomposition, his eyes were wide open, and his face was red and twisted.
 The corpse was burned to save his soul.

 During the Romanian Revolution of 1989, the corpse of Nicolae Ceaușescu did not receive a proper burial.
 This made the ghost of the former dictator a threat in the minds of superstitious Romanians.
-A revolutionary activist, Gelu Voican, carpeted the apartment of the Conducător with braids of garlic, a traditional remedy against the strigoi.
+A revolutionary activist, Gelu Voican Voiculescu, who had participated in the Ceaușescu trial and execution, carpeted his own apartment with braids of garlic, allegedly as a traditional remedy against the strigoi.